bevchou/bevchou.github.io/_posts/2018-10-28-packet-sniffing-a-google-home.md

 ### TCP Communication with my Laptop

 When I was initially looking at the packet stream, I was really confused that my laptop and the Google Home were sending SO MANY packets to each other.
-I thought that they Google Home would be communicating with a Google IP address.
+I thought that the Google Home would be communicating with a Google IP address.

 Essentially, for the entire time that Chrome was open on my laptop, my laptop would send two successive TCP packets and receive a TCP packet from the Google Home over and over again.
 Here is how the pattern of the TCP packets (and the included flags) went: